New keynote and session speakers are added continuously. Please check back to see the latest updates to the agenda.

-Irene is the Director of Data Visualization at Bocoup and the Program Chair of OpenVis Conf, a two-day conference about data visualization on the open web.
-She is an information visualization researcher and developer, making engaging, informative and interactive data-driven stories, experiences and exploratory interfaces on the web.
-Prior to joining Bocoup, she was a Research Developer at IBM Research’s Visual Communication Lab.
-She received her B.S in Computer Science from the University of Massachusetts Amherst in 2006.
+Irene Ros is the director of data visualization at Bocoup and the program chair of OpenVis Conf, a 2-day conference on data visualization on the open Web.
+Irene is an information visualization researcher and developer, making engaging, informative, and interactive data-driven stories, experiences, and exploratory interfaces on the Web.
+Prior to joining Bocoup, she was a research developer at IBM Research’s Visual Communication Lab.
+She received her BS in computer science from the University of Massachusetts Amherst.

 Lea previously worked as a Developer Advocate at W3C and currently spends her days writing & designing her first book (“CSS Secrets”), published with O’Reilly in 2014.
 She has a long-standing passion for open web standards, which she fulfils by researching new ways to use them, blogging, speaking, writing, and coding popular open source projects to help fellow developers.
 She is an Invited Expert in the CSS Working Group, which architects the language itself.
 Although she holds a BSc in Computer Science, Lea is one of the few misfits who love code and design equally.